-Frank-Walter Steinmeier, the German foreign minister and a prominent Social Democrat, told parliament last week — on the 75th anniversary of Nazi Germany’s invasion of the Soviet Union no less — that there can only be “lasting peace” in Europe through collaboration with the Russians.
+Frank-Walter Steinmeier, the German foreign minister and a prominent Social Democrat, told parliament last week — on the 75th anniversary of Nazi Germany’s invasion of the Soviet Union no less — that there can only be “lasting peace” in Europe through collaboration with Russia.

-He had raised eyebrows earlier when he condemned Western “saber rattling and war cries” in remarks that were widely interpreted as a critique of NATO military exercises in the Baltic states and Poland as “saber rattling and war cries.”
+He had raised eyebrows earlier, when he condemned NATO military exercises in the Baltic states and Poland as “saber rattling and war cries.”

-Steinmeier’s party leader, Sigmar Gabriel, who also serves as economy minister, is planning a trip to Moscow to meet with President Vladimir Putin there.
+Steinmeier’s party leader, Sigmar Gabriel, who is also the economy minister, plans a trip to Moscow to meet with President Vladimir Putin.

 Merkel’s traditionally more Atlanticist Christian Democrats regard all this with apprehension.
 The chancellor’s office has made clear she is personally in charge of Russia policy.

 Merkel has taken a harder line since Russia annexed the Crimean Peninsula from Ukraine in 2014.

 Every six months, when European sanctions against Russia are up for renewal, we read that German business interests are lobbying for a relaxation of the embargo.
 Yet every six months they are extended without controversy.

 Merkel has taken the measure of Putin and clearly doesn’t see change-through-rapprochement on the horizon.

 The Social Democrats are more optimistic.
 This has little to do with German exporters exerting a nefarious influence over the workers’ party.
 Their mindset is informed by a history of East-West relations.

 Ostpolitik did work once.
-Under Willy Brandt in the 1970s, the Social Democrat-led government of West Germany opened up relations with the East.
+Under Willy Brandt, the Social Democrat-led government of West Germany opened up relations with the East.
 Through small steps, like cultural and educational exchanges, it effected meaningful change.
 It thawed relations and undermined the Soviet Union’s ideological hold over Eastern Europe.